 The actual Schylkill and Lehigh Railroad was chartered in 1880 and operated over the same trackage as the WK&S does today.
 The Schuylkill and Lehigh ceased independent operations in 1923.
 The Schuylkill and Lehigh was acquired by the Reading Line and became the Schuylkill & Lehigh Branch of the Reading Railroad.

 The layout is a loose representation of the Schuylkill And Lehigh Branch of the Reading Railroad.
-The layout was originally built in the 1970's and has been evolving since that time.
+The layout was originally built in the early 1970's and was introduced to the public in May, 1974 and has been evolving since that time.
 There is no admission fee to visit and enjoy enjoy the model train layout but a good-will donation is accepted and appreciated.
-Each year, with the help of visitor's good-will donations, the club's dedicated members add new track, new model structures, scenery and up dates operating equipment as needed.
+Each year, with the help of visitor's good-will donations, the club's dedicated members replace old track with new track, install new switches, new model structures, scenery and up dates to operating equipment as needed.